vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 ### Deploy To Prod Space

-The `where-for-dinner-integration` space configuration uses external services and requires the `serviceSecret.yaml` file to be updated with credentials of external services such as AWS services.
+The `where-for-dinner-prod` space configuration uses external services and requires the `serviceSecrets.example` file to be updated with credentials of external services such as AWS services.
 The following steps will walk you through standing up RDS and RabbitMQ instances on AWS.

 #### Create MySQL RDS Instance